ethomasjoseph/coursera-fullstack/project/README.md

 This will result in a distribution folder `dist`, which will contain the distributable project files.

 *Note*: To auto reload the development changes, issue the command `grunt serve`.

+## Development Notes

+* At times the fonts may not display properly, and instead show as squares (especially the fontawesome fonts).
+This is because we are using the css directly, which makes the some font declaration away from the beginning of the css files.
+Ideally the css should be broken into smaller units (or else as `less` or `sass` files compiled into css), and combined such that font declarations appear at the beginning.